Besanwali Masala Bhindi spicy masala bhindi/okra recipe in Indian flavors with chickpea flour and Indian spices.

 For Gluten-free version avoid, asafetida

-In North India, people use Mustard oil to cook most of the dry vegetables, which is used for making bhindi to.
-Use of oil differs from region to to region like, in Southern states of India Coconut oil is used and in Western India, peanut oil is used.
-North eastern and eastern India most people use Mustard oil but it varies as per one’s preferences.
-In case you do not cook in with above mentioned oil, Olive oil or any other good plant based oil can be used to cook the vegetable.
+In North India, people use Mustard oil to cook most of the dry vegetables.
+Use of oil differs from region to to region.
+Like, in Southern states of India people use Coconut oil and in Western India, peanut oil.
+Northeastern and Eastern parts of India most people use Mustard oil but it varies as per one's preferences.

 Step to make Besanwali Bhindi Masala